Gurley, Louisiana

 Gurley is an unincorporated community in East Feliciana Parish, Louisiana, United States, on Louisiana Highway 963.
 Gurley is located ten miles from the state of Mississippi.

 Education

 Gurley is served by the East Feliciana Parish School Board headquartered in Clinton.

 Historical significance

 Gurley is the location of Oakland Plantation House, a site listed on the National Register of Historic Places.

+Businesses

+According to the Gurley Chamber of Commerce, there are 506 businesses.